Google's 97 Local Ranking Factors: Which Of The 28 Make Or Break Factors Is Your Website Missing?

 So Here’s The Good & BAD News!

 Getting found locally will only become more profitable for business owners.
 The bad news.
 It’s not easy anymore...
-In fact, it’s become somewhat of an art to getting your website ranked due to increasing competition and continuing ranking factors introduced by Google.
+In fact, it’s become somewhat of an art to get your website ranked due to increasing competition and continuing ranking factors introduced by Google.
 But wait...

 Here’s More Good News 😉

 [gap size="25px"] From our own research (Australian specific) and with help from the guys over at MOZ we’ve compiled a list of 97 factors that will affect your business's local visibility.
 Some of the factors are straightforward (duh kinda factors) Others are easily missed.
-Some that are geeky and technical...
+Some are geeky and technical...
 And then there are those “secret factors” you just wouldn’t know about unless you had access to data from hundreds upon hundreds of ranking websites - which lucky for you... we do!
 So let’s get into it.
-Use this page as a resource to refer back to... a checklist to cross of or just as a general understanding of what it takes to rank locally in 2015 and beyond.
+Use this page as a resource to refer back to... a checklist to cross off or just as a general understanding of what it takes to rank locally in 2015 and beyond.
 You can also find out more about our done-for-you local SEO services here.

 The BIG Ones | Organic